 When he is not in the office, Sambursky, an avid outdoorsman, loves hunting, running, hiking, and any opportunity to get outside and enjoy the world’s beauty.
 Sambursky serves the southern Illinois community with his involvement on the board of directors for the Carbondale Community Arts, and is the past president of the board of directors for the Carbondale Chamber of Commerce.
 Joel is married to Samantha, who was a four-year letter winner for the Saluki Women’s Golf Program and currently is the manager of the Jackson Country Club in Murphysboro.
 Joel and Samantha have a three-year- old daughter Laney, and a one year old son Jase, who was born in September 2012.

 Ms. Marquita Wiley began serving on the Southern Illinois University Board of Trustees on November 7, 2005.
 She has served as Board secretary and member of the Board's Executive Committee.
-She currently serves as chair of the Board's Audit Committee and Finance Committee.
+She currently serves as chair of the Board's Audit Committee.

 Wiley, of Belleville, is a business executive with 30 years experience in the Financial Services industry.
 She is President of Trenier Enterprises, L.L.C.
 Her career includes serving as vice president for New Technology Development for Citicorp; senior vice president for Product Development at Boatman's Bank; and Senior Vice President and Central Region Executive for Bank of America's Premier Banking organization.